 This is a 1.1-mile segment of critically eroded beach between Jupiter Beach Park and Carlin Park that is partially in the area of influence of Jupiter Inlet.
 The federal General Design Memorandum was approved in 1994, and the project history for this segment of shoreline is described in Table 1.
-Construction of the federally authorized Jupiter-Carlin Shore Protection Project (R13.5-R19) was completed using sand from the ebb tidal shoal of Jupiter Inlet in April 1995.
+Construction of the federally authorized Jupiter-Carlin Shore Protection Project (R13-R19), also known as Segment I, was completed using sand from the ebb tidal shoal of Jupiter Inlet in April 1995.
 The project is authorized until 2039.
 The local sponsor is Palm Beach County.
 The project design consists of a beach berm at elevation +7.5 ft NAVD that constitutes seven years of advance nourishment to protect the existing dune and upland development.
-The project included construction of 3.5 acres of artificial reef to mitigate for adverse impacts to ephemerally exposed nearshore hardbottom.
+The project includes construction of 3.5 acres of artificial reef to mitigate for adverse impacts to ephemerally exposed nearshore hardbottom.
 The project generally met its performance goal of protecting the dune and upland property, except in the Jupiter Beach Park, which experienced severe erosion.

 After the 1995 restoration project, periodic placement of sand in the area coincided with maintenance dredging of Jupiter Inlet and the Intracoastal Waterway.
-Jupiter Inlet District completed a 175 ft extension to the south jetty in 1998, possibly contributing to the migration of the erosion hotspot from Jupiter Beach Park south to Ocean Trail Condominium.
+The Jupiter Inlet District completed a 175-ft extension to the south jetty in 1998, possibly contributing to the migration of the erosion hotspot from Jupiter Beach Park south to Ocean Trail Condominium.
 The north jetty height and width were also increased.
 Beach nourishment was completed in March 2002, using sand from an offshore borrow site.
 A study to evaluate alternatives to address the erosional hotspot at Jupiter Beach Park was finalized in 2007.
 Dune restoration was completed in December of 2007 between R13-R17 to address damage from Subtropical Storm Andrea.
 The County completed a large-scale, non-federal dune maintenance project in January 2012, using 41,145 cy from an upland sand source.
 A dune maintenance project was completed in January 2013 to replace approximately 6,100 cy lost during Hurricane Sandy.
-Prior to the next federal nourishment, a federal Section 934 report was required to evaluate economic feasibility of the project and approval is expected in April 2018.
+Prior to the next federal nourishment, a federal Section 934 report was required to evaluate economic feasibility of the project.
+The report was fully approved in 2019.

 The project received Flood Control and Coastal Emergencies (FCCE) funding to repair damages sustained during Hurricane Sandy.
-In conjunction with the federal repair project that placed approximately 132,638 cy of sand, the local sponsor conducted a supplemental local project that placed approximately 282,084 cy from an upland sand source.
-Construction of the federal project began in February 2014 but was delayed until winter.
+In conjunction with the federal repair project that placed 132,638 cy of sand, the local sponsor conducted a supplemental local project that placed 282,084 cy from an upland sand source.
+Construction of the federal project began in February 2014 but was delayed until the following winter.
 The federal project was completed in January 2015 and the local project was completed in March 2015.
-Together the two projects placed a total volume of 423,084 cy on the beach.
-Additional dredged material from the inlet sand trap was placed on the beach totaling 45,300 cy.
-The Intracoastal Waterway and inlet sand trap were dredged again in 2017, placing a total of 164,931 cy on the beach.
-The Department recently issued a major permit modification in 2018 to the Jupiter Carlin Beach Nourishment project to incorporate dune restoration between R19 and R26, and to include the Juno Beach Nourishment Project under one authorization.
-The project will be referred to as the North Palm Beach County Comprehensive Shore Protection Project.
-The next beach nourishment is scheduled for 2018/2019.
+Together, the two projects placed a total volume of 423,084 cy on the beach.
+An additional 45,300 cy of dredged material from the inlet sand trap was placed on the beach.
+The Intracoastal Waterway and inlet sand trap were dredged again in 2017, which placed a total of 102,068 cy on the beach.
+The Department issued a major permit modification in 2018 to incorporate dune restoration between R19 and R26, and to include the Juno Beach Nourishment Project under a single authorization.
+The project will be referred to as the North Palm Beach County Comprehensive Shore Protection Project (Segments I thru III).
+Beach nourishment occurred again at the Jupiter-Carlin segment by placing 421,564 cy of material from an offshore borrow source.
+Construction was completed in January 2020.
+The 2021/2022 Jupiter/Carlin nourishment placed 409,711 cy of material between R13 - R19.

 Table 1.
-Jupiter-Carlin Shore Protection Project history
+Jupiter-Carlin Shore Protection Project history.